-In order to ensure that urban regeneration is sustained in the long-term and to guarantee that the Mdantsane Urban Hub will be successfully transformed into an area which is liveable, secure and will attract new investments it is key for BCMM to establish a vehicle that will carry out a precinct management programme to manage and activate the neighbourhood beyond the normal municipal services based on a sound precinct management approach.
+In January 2015, Buffalo City Metropolitan Municipality and National Treasury appointed a professional team to prepare a precinct plan for the Mdantsane Urban Hub.
+However, in order to ensure that urban regeneration is sustained in the long-term and to guarantee that the Mdantsane Urban Hub will be successfully transformed into an area which is liveable, secure and will attract new investments it is key for BCMM to establish a vehicle that will carry out a precinct management programme to manage and activate the neighbourhood beyond the normal municipal services based on a sound precinct management approach.

-The CBD is a key component for the upliftment of the greater Mdantsane due to its location and potential for being a catalyst for further developments in the township.
+Currently, the Mdantsane CBD experiences insufficient municipal service provision as well as a lack of coordination between municipal departments, the private sector and community organizations.
+This results in poor urban management in general with a sense of urban decay including a lack of cleanliness, high incidences of violence and crime as well as poor maintenance of roads, sidewalks, buildings and public spaces.
 The CBD represents the major transport hub of Mdantsane with more than 3000 taxis used per day.
 The resulting high number of foot traffic in the CBD lead to the sprawl of informal trading which is poorly enforced and accompanied by the littering of roads and pavements.
+In general there is a lack of pride in the public environment due to an overall unpleasant experience of the area, especially for pedestrians.